 Motor sizes are expressed in terms of watts, like a lightbulb.
 The bigger the motor, the more watts the motor will consume.
 Bigger motors consume the battery faster.
 Rear hub motors drive the rear wheel of the bike directly.
 Rear-hub drive e-bikes have the biggest and heaviest motors.

-Heavier motors however don’t directly translate to more effective motors.
-A mid-drive e-bike motor that is one-third the wattage and weight of a rear hub motor will consume about one-third of the battery power but develop the same amount of power to the rear wheel because it takes advantage of the gearing.
+However, heavier motors don’t directly translate to more effective motors.
+A mid-drive e-bike motor that is one-third the wattage and weight of a rear hub motor will consume about one-third of the battery power but develop the same amount of energy to the rear wheel because it takes advantage of the gearing.

-Whereas wattage is the common term to describe motor battery consumption the term torque is a much better term to describe motor ability.
-The best e-bike motors have lower battery consumption and higher torque and take advantage of gearing to accomplish a given task.
-The highest-rated e-bikes do not have the largest motors in terms of weight or watts but all have high torque.
+Wattage is the common term for motor battery consumption; torque is a better term to describe the ability of a motor.
+The best e-bike motors have lower battery consumption and higher torque and use gearing to accomplish a given task.
+The highest-rated e-bikes do not have the largest motors in weight or watts, but the best motors all have high torque.
 Torque is what takes you up the hill.
-Hub motors at low speeds consume at least twice the wattage for a given torque when compared to a mid-drive motor in the correct gear.
+Hub motors at low speeds consume at least twice the wattage for a given torque compared to a mid-drive motor in the correct gear.

 High-wattage hub motors are the heaviest motors you can put on an e-bike.
 Hub motors weigh much more than mid-drive motors for a given performance.
 Mid-drive motors are almost always lower in weight and wattage when compared to hub motors.